jonzia/NeuralNetStudio/README.md

 FEATURE 1 | FEATURE 2 | ... | FEATURE N | LABEL
 ----------|-----------|-----|-----------|------
 ... | ... | ... | ... | ...

-**(3)** If you'd like to learn more about the design process and motivation for this program, feel free to check out my [blog](https://www.jonzia.me/projects/neural-net-studio)!